Katson-com/docs/docs/centralq-chat/configuration.md

 - **Use Community Knowledge**: Taps into blogs, videos, tweets, and more from the Business Central community.
 View the [community knowledge list](https://www.centralq.ai/kb) for more information.
 - **Use Private Knowledge**: Utilizes your privately uploaded documents for responses.

-Certainly, adding a note to explain the limitations and the nuances of the ranking mechanism will help set realistic expectations for users.
-Here's how you can integrate it into your documentation:

 ### Priorities

 CentralQ Chat prioritizes different knowledge bases to ensure the most relevant answers: